trybrick/cdn/README.md

 Merging
 =======
-gh-pages - host for beta
+gh-pages (aka master) - host for beta

 gh-pages -> staging - a process will watch this branch and deploy to Staging once it is merged.